 Ireland’s award-winning drama about Dublin’s post-boom criminal underworld debuted over a decade ago, but the series has recently gained traction around the world, thanks to the growth in streaming and the rising careers of the many actors who got their start on the show.

 Part of its appeal is its realistic portrayal of criminal life in modern day Ireland, credited by Irish journalists and even members of the gardaí (the police force).
 With gang and drug-related activity surging across the country, the series has increased relevance today.
 But it’s also a taut and well-made production that packs action, family drama, cliffhangers and even comedy into quick-season arcs.

-The story: After spending time in Spain to avoid a gun possession charge, Darren Treacy (Robert Sheehan) returns to Dublin — just as his brother Robbie ends up shot in a drive-by, immediately after his release from prison.
+The story: After spending time in Spain to avoid a gun possession charge, Darren Treacy (Robert Sheehan) returns to Dublin—just as his brother Robbie ends up shot in a drive-by, immediately after his release from prison.
 Tensions escalate between once-friendly gangs, and Darren finds himself sucked back into a world he’d managed to escape.
-The series sheds light on the repercussions — to their families, to different Dublin communities.
-Yet unlike The Sopranos, the women in the family play their own part in organized crime.
+The series sheds light on the repercussions—to their families, to different Dublin communities.
+Yet unlike in The Sopranos, the women in the family play their own part in organized crime.

 The Guardian described it as a “powerful show, a huge hit in Ireland, [with] a strong sense of place and some killer characters.”
 (Read more)